aveandrian/escrow-hardhat/readme.md

 To run the front-end application run `npm start` from the `/app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Back-End
+To run the back-end application run `node index.js` from the `/server` directory.

+Should see `Listening on port 3042!` in terminal